rrbailey27/IOT-Superpower/README.md

-Files for the IOT Superpower for the Design Syntehsis class at the University of Virginia.
+Files for the IOT Superpower for the Design Synthesis class at the University of Virginia.

 These files are open to anyone, though - <strong>so enjoy</strong>!